LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/studio.rst

 .. admonition:: Note

-   When you open the project folder, you might not be in the same directory as the soloution.
+   When you open the project folder, you might not be in the same directory as the solution.
    You want to open the solution or ``.sln`` file.
    A quick way to do that from the terminal is to ``cd`` into the folder that is holding the solution and then type ``open .sln``.